 Prediction #1: Cloud misconfigurations will lead to more cyber insurance claims

 Cloud misconfigurations will continue to grow as a threat vector due to increased adoption rates and poor security policies.
-In early 2022, Forrester predicted that cloud-native adoption would rise to half of all enterprise organizations following previously observed trends.
+In early 2022, Forrester predicted that cloud-native adoption would rise to half of all enterprise organisations following previously observed trends.
 Furthermore, Gartner predicted that by 2025, 99% of cloud security failures would be the customers’ fault, suggesting that misconfigurations will continue to be a serious issue.